dnce17/HHA504_assignment_functions/README.md

     * Left everything else as default
 3. Go to next page, taking you to the "Code" section
 4. Set runtime to Python 3.10
-5. Alter the code to do desired function (like checking blood pressure)
+5. Alter the code to do desired function
+    * The image below shows a function that checks if systolic pressure is in normal range
 6. Click "Test Function"
 7. Change key names as needed in JSON, then click "Run Test" to see if function ran successfully
 ![Test code](img/gcp/deploy/deploy_5.png)